department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 A background alert may be used with an icon to draw attention to important feedback.
 The iconography for background alerts is consistent with the way icons are used in standard alert boxes.

-{% include storybook-preview.html story="components-va-alert--background-only-with-icon" height="352px" %}
+{% include storybook-preview.html story="components-va-alert--background-only-with-icon" height="352px" link_text="va-alert" %}

 ## Usage